-Since its founding, Afilias is focused on delivering secure, stable and reliable registry services.
-Several essential management and staff who designed and launched the Afilias registry in 2001 and expanded the number of TLDs supported, all while maintaining strict service levels over the past decade, are still in place today.
-This experiential continuity will endure for the implementation and on-going maintenance of this TLD.
-Afilias operates in a matrix structure, which allows its staff to be allocated to various critical functions in both a dedicated and a shared manner.
-With a team of specialists and generalists, the Afilias project management methodology allows efficient and effective use of our staff in a focused way.
-Virtually all Afilias resource are involved in the registration lifecycle of domains.
+The registry back-end service provider will be focusing on delivering secure, stable and reliable registry services.
+There will be management and staff with extensive experience in designing and launching the registry systems and expanding the number of TLDs where necessary.
+The registry back-end service provider will operate in a matrix structure, which will allow its staff to be allocated to various critical functions in both a dedicated and a shared manner.
+With a team of specialists and generalists, the registry back-end service provider's project management methodology will allow efficient and effective use of our staff in a focused way.
+Virtually all the registry back-end service provider's resources will be involved in the registration lifecycle of domains.

-There are a few areas where registry staff devote resources to registration lifecycle issues: a.
+There are a few areas where registry staff will devote resources to registration lifecycle issues: a.
 Supporting Registrar Transfer Disputes.
-The registry operator will have a compliance staffer handle these disputes as they arise; they are very rare in the existing gTLDs. b.
-Afilias has its development and quality assurance departments on hand to modify the grace period functionality as needed, if ICANN issues new Consensus Policies or the RFCs change.
+The registry operator will have a compliance staffer to handle these disputes as they arise; they are very rare in the existing gTLDs.

+b.
+The registry back-end service provider will have its development and quality assurance departments on hand to modify the grace period functionality as needed, if ICANN issues new Consensus Policies or the RFCs change.